“Two souls dwell, alas, in my breast’ (Faust I)

 Hinduism:

-The holy book of the Hindus, the Bhagavad Gita, describes the human being thus:
+The holy book of the Hindus, the Bhagavad Gita, describes man thus:

 ‘Twofold is the nature of all beings; partly divine, partly inferior.’
 (XVI,6).

-The Gita also says the following about the upper part of the human soul, the spirit soul (lower part: instinctual soul):
+Furthermore, the Gita says the following about the upper part of the human soul, the spirit soul (lower part: instinctive soul of animal self-preservation):

 Christianity: